Undergraduate Scholarships and Awards

 3. Please also note that there is emphasis given to e-commerce strategies this year within the Business Strategy brief.

-1. FSF Summer Scholar Series: ten weeks of virtual master classes and workforce preparedness sessions.
+1. FSF Summer Scholar Series: Ten weeks of virtual master classes and workforce preparedness sessions.
 Four of the workforce preparedness sessions focus on the four case study disciplines with helpful tips from the FSF Case Study Author and an FSF Alumnus.

 2. Summer FSF Case Study Q&A Sessions: Applicants may attend the weekly virtual sessions to ask questions and receive guidance on the case studies and drafting process.